Greenway Operations Portal

 Results

-After conducting the survey, we received overwhelmingly positive feedback from our customers.
+After conducting the survey, we received positive feedback from our customers.

 Design tradeoff